Radiation Therapy and Breast Cancer

 SEPTEMBER 11, 2017

-If you are living with some other kind of cancer, this webinar from Living Beyond Breast Cancer may still be of interest.
+If you are living with some other kind of cancer, this still applies.
 After all, radiation that is aimed at the prostate or leg or wherever is still radiation with the same side effects and concerns.
 Radiation side effects are localized and related specifically to the targeted body part.
 For breast radiation, the side effects are generally limited to skin burning and fatigue.
 People who have, for example, radiation directed at the throat have a lot more trouble as the internal burning can make swallowing impossible.
-Women who receive radiation for GYN cancers often have stomach and bowel issues.
-Etc.
+Women who receive radiation for gynecologic cancers often have stomach and bowel issues, etc.